PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-14 05:07:04
+Last updated: 2024-04-14 18:39:03
-Random Quote: A true man does what he will, not what he must.  -  Cersei Lannister
+Random Quote: Having just any boyfriend, no matter who he is, is not going to make you happier or change who you are. - Fabiola Torres